 Board Meeting Agenda

-{}The Board chair and the superintendent will direct the preparation ofprepare an agenda for all regular meetings of the Board.
+{}The Board chair will direct the preparation of an agenda for all meetings of the Board.
 The Board chair may seek assistance from the superintendent or another Board member.
 Items of business may be suggested by any Board member, staff member, student or patron of the district by notifying the Board chair or superintendent at least [five] working days prior to the meeting.
 The agenda will include the principal subjects anticipated to be considered at the meeting and be specific enough to permit the public to recognize the matters in which they are interested.
 When the agenda includes an executive session, the agenda shall identify the specific statutory citation and appropriate subsection and paragraph authorizing the executive session, as well as a general description of the statutory authorization.
 (See Board policy BDC – Executive Sessions for additional information.)

 The Board chair may direct an amendment to the agenda until it is posted, including adding or removing items.
 The Board may also amend the agenda during a meeting by a majority vote of the Board.
 This includes adding items to the agenda during the meeting.

-A consent agenda may be used by the Board for noncontroversial business.
+A consent agenda may be used by the Board.
 The consent agenda will consist of routine business that requires action but not necessarily discussion.
 These items may all be voted on and approved at the same time.
-AnA Board member may ask that any item on the consent agenda will be removed from the consent agenda upon request of a Board member prior to the consent agenda’s consideration..
-The item removed from the consent agendaitem will then be placed on the regular agenda.
+An item on the consent agenda will be removed from the consent agenda upon request of a Board member prior to the consent agenda’s consideration.
+The item removed from the consent agenda will then be placed on the regular agenda.

-The agenda for Board meetings of a regular nature shall be in the following form.
-The Board will follow the order of business set up by the agenda unless the order is altered by a consensus of the Board.
-Opportunities for the audience to be heard may be included on the agenda.

-Call to Order

-Flag Salute

-Consent Agenda

-Minutes

-Financial Report

-Reading of Communications and Hearing of Interested Parties

-Unfinished Business

-New Business

-Superintendent’s Report

-Executive Session

-Next Meeting

-Adjournment

-Items of business not on the agenda may be discussed and acted upon if the majority of the Board agrees to consider them.

-The agenda, together with supporting materials, will be distributed by the district office or superintendent to Board members at least [three] full working days prior to the meeting.
+The agenda, together with supporting materials, will be distributed to Board members at least [three] full working days prior to the meeting.
 A copy of the agenda will be posted on the district website at least 48 hours prior to any regular meeting and 24 hours prior to any special meeting.

-the meeting.
-The agenda will be available to the press and to interested patrons through the superintendent’s office at the same time it is available to the Board members.
-Copies of the agenda for the press and public will not contain any confidential information included in the Board members’ packets.
+Copies of the agenda for the press and public will not contain any confidential information included in Board member packets.